-Therefore our teams were delighted to start the new 2020/21 season in August this year, things are currently very different though with all Football clubs following the FAs guidance for grass roots football and asking that players attend matches already changed to prevent use of changing facilities.
+Therefore our teams were delighted to start the new 2020/21 season in August this year, things are currently very different though with all Football clubs following the FAs guidance for grassroots football and asking that players attend matches already changed to prevent the use of changing facilities.

-Our 1st team managed by Cammeron Anderson who play in the Cambs Kershaw Premier League have had a good start to the season winning 2 of the 3 games of the season, they have a strong squad and are confident of a successful season.
-The Reserve team managed by Tom Whybourn play in the Cambs Kershaw Junior 1B, they have also had a good start winning 2 of the 4 games they have played, they hope to build on last years cup final appearance and third place finish.
-Our A team has a new manager in James Janvier who has assembled a new strong squad, they have made an excellent start to the season with 2 wins from 2 games paying in the Cambs Kershaw Junior 4C league, hopefully they can continue this form and have a successful season.
+Our 1st team managed by Cameron Anderson who plays in the Cambs Kershaw Premier League has had a good start to the season winning 2 of the 3 games of the season, they have a strong squad and are confident of a successful season.
+The Reserve team managed by Tom Whybourn play in the Cambs Kershaw Junior 1B, they have also had a good start winning 2 of the 4 games they have played, they hope to build on last year’s cup final appearance and a third-place finish.
+Our A team has a new manager in James Janvier who has assembled a new strong squad, they have made an excellent start to the season with 2 wins from 2 games paying in the Cambs Kershaw Junior 4C league, hopefully, they can continue this form and have a successful season.
 All our three senior teams play at the Hemingford Pavilion on Saturday afternoons, on Saturday mornings two Colts teams play on our Junior Pitch providing hopefully players for the future of the Senior teams.
 Sunday Mornings sees the Vets team managed by Neil King grace the Pavilion.
-It is fantastic that football and sport has returned to the Pavilion and we look forward to hopefully completing the current season this year.
+It is fantastic that football and sport have returned to the Pavilion and we look forward to hopefully completing the current season this year.

 John Hughes HUFC Chairman.